-Unhealthy teeth don't only pose cosmetic concerns — they have a direct impact on your overall health.
-So, can bad teeth make you sick?
-Yes, eventually.
+Can a bad tooth make you sick?
+The short answer is yes, eventually.
 Poor oral health allows bacteria to build up in your mouth and potentially cause infections.
 An infection in the tooth is called an abscess, and if left untreated, it can have serious consequences.
 But don't let this scare you.
 You can take steps today to establish good oral care habits and reduce your chances of developing dental problems like decay, cavities, and infections.
 Here's what you need to know about the health issues stemming from tooth abscesses and how to maintain a healthy mouth.

 Can Bad Teeth Make You Sick?

-According to the Mayo Clinic, an untreated abscess is a dangerous condition because the infection may continue to spread to the surrounding tissue and bone, which can lead to more health complications.
+An untreated abscess is a dangerous condition because the infection may continue to spread to the surrounding tissue and bone, which can lead to more health complications.
 If the jaw and neck become infected, the individual may have difficulty breathing or swallowing.
 People who have weakened immune systems are particularly at risk of the infection spreading.

 Remember: a tooth abscess won’t just go away—it needs to be treated.
 If you suspect that you have an infection, visit your dental professional as soon as possible.
 And if you haven't visited a dental professional within the last six months, book an appointment.
-Working with your dentist, you can establish a strong oral care routine and help prevent tooth infections, and have a sparkling, healthy smile.
+Working with your dentist, you can establish a strong oral care routine, help prevent tooth infections, and have a sparkling, healthy smile.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.